-Topic = documentation In the same regard, the process of ETL into the CDM does not make up for differences in practice, billing, and cultural norms around healthcare use.To that end, it is known that the OMOP CDM cannot overcome data quality challenges such as missing data, misclassification, or misdiagnosis (29).
+Topic = documentation Second, the ETL does adjust for differences in the source data such as practice, billing, and cultural norms around healthcare use.
+For example, trasnformation to the OMOP CDM cannot overcome source data quality challenges such as missing data, misclassification, or misdiagnosis (29).
 In the UK, the NHS is a large publicly funded universal health care system; all UK residents have compulsory membership that makes healthcare accessible and affordable.
 The US, however, relies on voluntary engagement with insurance coverage, which has resulted in significant numbers whom are uninsured or underinsured without consistent access to affordable healthcare.
-Moreover, there is no single system in which US residents engaged because there are options such as Medicare, Medicaid, private insurance, or the insurance marketplaces for each state, depending on age, income, or employment.
-Moreover, the US is a fee-for-service multi-payer system where the UK is a single payer system.
-As such, US providers are incentivized to document all conditions at each encounter.
+Moreover, there is no single system in which US residents are engaged because there are options such as Medicare, Medicaid, private insurance, or the insurance marketplaces for each state, depending on age, income, or employment.
+The US is also largely a fee-for-service multi-payer system where the UK is a single payer system.
+In the current pay model, US providers are often incentivized to document all conditions at each encounter, and EHR systems often default to “carrying forward” diagnoses from past visits to the present.
 In the UK this is not the case.
 Standard practice in the UK is to maintain a problem list for actice conditions precluding condition documentation at each visit.
 Even looking as far back as 3 years in UK data did not capture as many deficits as were captured in a single year of US EHR or claims.
 Therefore, it is likely that the discrepancies in prevalence of conditions in a one year lookback period are due to differences in healthcare documentation practices rather than true differences in condition prevalence and subsequent frailty prevalence.
+However, this explanation does not fully account for our findings: even when extending the UK lookback period to 3-years we found that the overall pattern of results holds between FIs.

 Topic=sampling bias Documentation is also dependent on who is seeking healthcare.
 The sample captured by each dataset represented an array of convenience samples from both countries.
-Despite that the UKBB had a sampling frame, their efforts at a representative sample were diminished by a 5.5% response rate (30).
+Even though the UKBB had a sampling frame, their efforts at a representative sample were diminished by a 5.5% response rate (30).
+The All of Us research program in the US “seeks to oversample individuals from underrepresented groups” but does not report a sampling frame.
 Subsequently both UKBB and All of Us display volunteer bias; the UKBB in particular (31); volunteers are generally less frail, and female (31,32).
 In comparing sexes, male to female, we saw little difference in their levels of frailty, which is contrary to known statistics that show females experience frailty more often than males as they age (33).
 In the UK EHR, a most interesting difference was observed where EMIS is an medical record program widely used in the UK and THIN is a research oriented dataset from providers that are all trained for data collection and entry, who volunteer to contribute their practices’ data and to use the Vision medical record program.
 THIN was more often robust in our study and is considered more broadly representative of the UK than EMIS, which is thought to reflect more afluent groups.
-This suggests some amount of selection bias impacting our findings in each database, a critical consideration for future network studies.
+This suggests some amount of selection bias and underlying cohort difference play a role in our our findings in each database, a critical consideration for contextualizing our findings and future network studies.